Our Team

 Jane Baldwin Development Coordinator Child Neurology Foundation

-Jane Baldwin – Development Coordinator
+Jane Baldwin – Development Manager

 Jane joins CNF with a background in higher education, having worked in international development, student programming, and academic advising at Indiana University and the University of Kentucky.
 She moved to Lexington after two years in Singapore, where she volunteered on a helpline with the Association of Women for Action and Research, the country’s leading NGO focused on women’s rights and gender equity.
 Jane holds an MPA from Indiana University’s O’Neill School of Public and Environmental Affairs with concentrations in Public Financial Administration and Policy Analysis.
 Outside of work, she is an avid runner, baker, and traveler.

-Kim Hindery – Program Manager
+Kim Hindery – Senior Program Manager

 Nathan Jones Child Neurology Foundation Edited